Skip to main content

 Holiday pay liability.
 Many employees don’t take their annual leave, as they either don’t want to or feel that they can’t take time away from work.
 But if the company allows its employees to save up their holiday allowance for too long, it builds up and gets more expensive once the holiday salary in lieu is eventually paid out.
 Sound familiar?

-In Sweden, all employees are entitled to 25 days’ holiday per year, meaning they aren't necessarily counted as paid leave, because paid leave has to be earned.
-As an employer, you must ensure that your employees take at least 20 days’ leave each year.
+In Sweden, all employees are entitled to 25 days of holiday per year.
+These aren't necessarily counted as paid leave, because paid leave has to be earned.
+As an employer, you must ensure that your employees take at least 20 days of leave each year.
 This allows you to also affect the company’s holiday pay liability at the end of the year.

 Holiday pay liability